 Capt.
 Oliver Potter, Col. Warner’s Green Mountain Boys Regiment

-Oliver Potter was born in 1730 around Cranston, Providence County, Colony of Rhode Island and Providence Plantations.
-He was the son of William and artha (Tillinghast) Potter.
+Oliver Potter was born around 1730 around Cranston, Providence County, Colony of Rhode Island and Providence Plantations.
 On October 17, 1757, Oliver Potter married to Mary Colvin in Coventry, Kent County, Rhode Island.
 Mary was reportedly born in Scituate, Providence, Rhode Island, and was the daughter of Benjamin and Eleanor (Burlingame) Colvin.

 Beginning in 1749, the New Hampshire governor Benning Wentworth issued numerous patents to land in the Green Mountains, counting on a vague border with New York to at least temporarily make the claims profitable.
 Settlers, moving in orderly, family-centered groups, took advantage of the new patents and moved into the area, establishing towns that were, although varied in religion and ethnic background, far from a wild frontier.
 Oliver, Mary, and their family were part of these settlers.
 In 1770, New Yorkers attempted to use a 1764 royal decision that the land belonged to them to move in Dutch settlers on new patents.
 Reacting to this incursion, Ethan Allen, a recent immigrant, formed the Green Mountain Boys, a group of men determined to protect their families’ lands, who used intimidation, violence, and harassment to drive off the hated “Yorkers.”
 Allen and his men successfully evaded the authorities, even posting a mock reward for their enemies in retaliation for bounties posted on their heads.